semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

     "_type" : "character",
     "_id" : "AU0QJ2sJ1MYCa_CVGtD5",
     "_version" : 3,
-    "found", true
+    "found" : true
 }
 {% endhighlight %}

 ## Introduction to plugins

-The last point I want to talk about in this first article is about the plugins, available with Elasticsearch.
+The last point I want to talk about in this first article is the plugins available on Elasticsearch.
 As Elasticsearch provides a REST API interface to communicate with the cluster, it is really easy to develop a bunch of helpful tools.

 Today, I will talk about two of the most known and used plugins : Marvel & Head (already installed in the Docker I provided)